beginning of content

 How is perimenopause treated?

-If you suffer from vaginal dryness, you can use lubricants to feel more comfortable.
+If you have vaginal dryness, you can use lubricants to feel more comfortable.

 Can perimenopause be prevented?

-Perimenopause is the life-stage before menopause and cannot be prevented.
+Perimenopause is a natural stage of life and cannot be prevented.

 Resources and support

-NSW Health has a list of perimenopause symptoms to help you have conversations with your doctor.
-The list is available in English and other languages.
-There is also a checklist for Aboriginal women and an easy-read checklist.
+NSW Health has a list of perimenopausal symptoms.
+The list is available in English and other languages, including an easy-read version.

 Check your symptoms Find a health service